payout-one/developers/docs/internal/payout-authz-mobile-api.md

 # Payout Authz — Mobile API

-> [!WARNING]
-> **Internal, unlisted page.** This document is intentionally not linked from the
-> sidebar, top navigation, or search.
-It is reachable only via its direct
-> `#/internal/payout-authz-mobile-api` link.
-Treat the URL as internal and do not
-> link it from public pages.

 `payout-authz` is the transaction-authorization service.
 It enrolls a user's mobile device, issues challenges (login / withdrawal / batch withdrawal), pushes them to the device, and verifies the device's **ES256 signature** when the user